jasongebhart/BaseballLineupCreator/README.md

 For more detailed information about each function's usage and parameters, refer to the individual module folders and the respective function documentation.

 ## Modifying the Lineup
 You will often want to change the lineup that was generated.
-To do this you can edite the lineup.xml (`GeneratedLineups/your_team/lineup.xml`) file directly.
+To do this you can edit the Lineup.xml (`GeneratedLineups/your_team/Lineup.xml`) file directly.
 Then launc this script, New-HTMLLineupFromXML.ps1, from the `Scripts` directory within `GeneratedLineups/your_team/`.

 # Baseball Functions